 The bulimia was related to her feelings of abandonment and insecurity, and had little to do with food.
 However, as a means of expressing herself, and a tool to create a physical response, food became a viable media.
 As unlikely as it may seem, this client was looking for security and a means to satisfy her own feelings of abandonment.
 No amount of reassurance about how little she needed to loose weight would have any positive effect.

 When a second situation of abandonment was experienced, she reverted to a 'successful' behavioural pattern, and returned to bulimia.
 She would probably go through spells of bulimia her entire life, at every point where she felt abandoned, if her situation went unaddressed.

 In this simplistic example things appear straightforward.
 Unfortunately, life is rarely this simple.
-However, when the cause of the initial outbreak of bulimic behaviour is uncovered in many instances, using hypnosis, the behavior can be altered, or eliminated completely.
+However, when the cause of the initial outbreak of bulimic behaviour is uncovered in many instances, using hypnosis, the behavior can be altered.
 Hypnosis can also play a valuable role in intervening when a sufferer needs to increase their food intake rapidly.

 An unusual and effective method to achieve this is to place a sufferer in hypnosis, stimulate them to eat some high protein foods, such as a boiled egg, and a protein drink, and then while they remain in hypnosis, take any memory of eating these foods away.
 Without the memory of eating, there is no desire to purge.